enovella/enovella.github.io/_posts/2017-04-30-android-owasp-crackmes-level-3.md

 }
 ```

+## Native side II.
+Dynamic binary instrumentation with `Frida`

 **The flag:**

-The following python script generates the string needed to obtain the message of success:
+The following python script generates the user input required to pass the challenge:
 ```python
 secret = "1d0811130f1749150d0003195a1d1315080e5a0017081314".decode("hex")
 xorkey = "pizzapizzapizzapizzapizz"